-Feed Your Face: How to Eat Your Way to a Healthier Complexion
+Feed Your Face: Eat Your Way to a Healthier Complexion this Season

-We’ve all heard the old adage, “You are what you eat,” and while some of us count calories to keep our girlish figures, the connection between healthy food and a clear complexion is often forgotten.
+And during the holiday season, many of us count calories to keep our girlish figures, but the connection between healthy food and a clear complexion is often forgotten.

-We've pulled together six items that are skin and body-conscious — to restore radiance and fight pre-mature aging!
+In an effort to ensure your seasonal glow, we pulled together six items that are skin and body-conscious.
 Does this justify seconds?

 Suggested Serving Size: 5.3 ounces a day